 A minimum of two signatures is required to conduct any financial transaction.

-All signing officers must be eighteen (18) years of age or older.
+All signing officers must be eighteen (18) years of age or older;

-All Clubs shall designate their President(s) and Vice-President Finance (or equivalents) as signing officers of the club.
+All Clubs shall designate their President(s) and Vice-President Finance (or equivalents) as signing officers of the Club;

-All signing officers shall be authorized to use their club’s “Account Number” to conduct business with MSU Operations;
+All signing officers shall be authorized to use their Club’s “Account Number” to conduct business with MSU Operations;

-The MSU will provide each ratified club with a unique account number.
+The MSU will provide each ratified Club with a unique account number.

-Signing authority cannot be transferred to another individual unless expressly authorized by appropriate MSU staff.
+Signing authority cannot be transferred to another individual unless expressly authorized by appropriate MSU staff;

-Clubs must designate their signing officers by September 1st of the Academic Year.
+Clubs must designate their signing officers by September 1 of the Academic Year.

-Membership Fees
+Membership & Fees

+Each Club member shall register as a member of their respective Club online in a process determined by the Clubs department as a means to track membership numbers.;

+Each Club member must provide their name, student number and McMaster email address.

-Each club shall set a membership fee of no less than five (5) dollars at the beginning of the academic year;
+Each Club may set a membership fee of their choice which can be paid for online in a process determined by the Clubs department.
+Club

-Membership fees shall be paid by each club member, including executives;
+Membership fees shall be paid by each Club member, including executives;

+Membership fees will be deposited directly into the Club’s MSU bank account

 Cash transactions will not be permitted;

-Membership fees must be paid by no later than September 30th of that academic year;

-Any individuals who wish to join a club after September 30th must submit their membership fee by January 31st;

-Clubs may have charge non-MSU members a different than MSU members.
+Clubs may charge non-MSU members a different membership fee than MSU members.

-Club membership fees shall be communicated to the Clubs Administrator and Clubs Account & Accounts Receivables Clerk prior to September 1st of each academic year.
+Club membership fees shall be communicated to the Clubs Administrator and Clubs Accounting Clerk prior to September 1 of each academic year;

-Any member of a club may apply to their respective Club Executive for a refund of membership fees by December 1st of that academic year in the following circumstances;
+Any member of a Club may apply to their respective Club Executive for a refund of membership fees by December 1 of that academic year in the following circumstances;

-The club’s mandate or proposed activities as specifies to the member when signing for membership are not congruent with the club’s actual mandate or proposed activities;
+The Club’s mandate or proposed activities as specified to the member when signing for membership are not congruent with the Club’s actual mandate or proposed activities;

-Serious organization issues within the club executive lead which lead to a lack of communication with club members or a lack of programming as promoted to potential club members;
+Serious organization issues within the Club executive lead which lead to a lack of communication with Club members or a lack of programming as promoted to potential Club members;

-Any circumstance that serious inhibits the member’s ability to enjoy membership in the club;
+Any circumstance that serious inhibits the member’s ability to enjoy membership in the Club;

-Use of club funds in a manner that was not communicated to club members.
+Use of Club funds in a manner that was not communicated to Club members.

-Where the Club’s Executive cannot sole a refund issue within ten (10) business days after the club is first notified of a request, the executive or the club member may request assistance from the Clubs Administrator;
+Where the Club’s Executive cannot solely issue a refund within ten (10) business days after the Club is first notified of a request, the executive or the Club member may request assistance from the Clubs Administrator;

-The Clubs Accounting & Receivables Clerk will act as the arbitrator of fees;
+The Clubs Accounting Clerk will act as the arbitrator of fees;

-The Clubs Administrator will meet with a representative from the club and the member to review the situation;
+The Clubs Administrator will meet with a representative from the Club and the member to review the situation;

 The Clubs Administrator will make a decision based upon information provided;